-As we loaded up her car, Michael called to inform me that he was done with his work stuff for the day.
+As we loaded up her car, M called to inform me that he was done with his work stuff for the day.
 We decided to go to the house so he could help us unload the car, then go to a local restaurant.
 I don't know what it's actually called, but we all call it the Duck Restaurant.
 You can see it in the first picture of this post.

 |The caption for the mini island display that is found in the subway system.|

 Once we finished our food at the restaurant, we took a bus to a nearby subway entrance and began our trip to Anguk station, which is our stop for going to insa-dong.